andretheronsa/spiky/README.md

 ![alt text](Isolated.png "Title")

 ### Limitations
-* Does not work with line, multiline, or multipolygon geometries
+* Does not yet work with line, multiline, or multipolygon geometries
 * Does not consider geometries with dimensions higher than 2d (z, m)
 * Input must be in geographic coordinates referenced to WGS84